I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth vitamins and supplements.

-Now, this increased supply of dopamine has been proven in many studies to stimulate testosterone production.
+This increased supply of dopamine has been proven in many studies to stimulate testosterone production.

-Now as you know from the above ramblings, testosterone (and its metabolite; DHT) are the very hormones that cause and stimulate beard growth.
+As you know from the above ramblings, testosterone (and its metabolite; DHT) are the very hormones that cause and stimulate beard growth.

 So what does that make mucuna then, if it can increase t by ~40%?